Screen#

 • clear_row – Clears a row of text.

-• get_row – Returns the current cursor row.
+• get_row – Returns the row where text will be printed.

-• get_column – Returns the current cursor column.
+• get_column – Returns the column where text will be printed.

-XY Print – Display text at a specific screen coordinate.
+XY Print – Print text at pixel-based coordinates.

 Draw – Add graphics and images to the screen.